Namamba/Hello-Ivyshy/README.md

 # Hello-Ivyshy
-These are two very important peoplein my life
+These are two very important people in my life